skellis46/finger-pointing-moon/case-for-support.md

     + identify qualities of experience in body-based practice that assist being known, display some quality of certainty, and are able to be articulated

 methods:
-    + traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice
+    + traditional scholarship: literature and field (practice) review of published materials that implicitly and/or explicitly examine epistemics of body-based practice (some overlap of materials examined in Problem 1)
-    + practice-research: process-driven experimental movement practice
+    + practice-research: process-driven experimental movement practice as paradigmatically complex and experientially driven
     + practice-research: collecting practice of 'unforgettable experiences'
-    + practice-research: solitude practice (speculative _wildcard_)
-    + practice-research: collecting practice of epistemic materials focusing on 'what dance knows'
+    + practice-research: collecting practice of epistemic materials, traces, ideas, notes, thoughts focusing on 'The Unknowable Body'

-outcomes:
+problem specific outcomes:
-    +
+    + annotated bibliography (published online) of 50-100 key published materials that examine epistemics of body-based practice
+    + open access 'visual trace' (e.g. photo series from experimental movement practice with RC)
+    + exhibition of analogue "unforgettable experiences of performance" letters
+    + _The (un)knowable body_ exhibition: resources, insights, notes, images

 ### 4. The Problem of Generalisability

 objectives:
+    + examine language of epistemic outcomes (or 'findings, failures and undesribables') in body-based practice-research
+    + collate and share linguistic possibilities

 methods:
+    + traditional scholarship: collect representative sample of body-based practice-research outcomes (exploring range from those that describe explicit findings to those in which the practice-outputs are presented to 'speak for themselves') -- could use sample from REF2021 in UK?
+    + traditional scholarship: critical analysis of this sample to understand the language artist-scholars use to describe their findings.

-outcomes:
+problem specific outcomes:
+    + white paper (published on project site) discussing common (and uncommon) language used to describe artistic-scholarly findings.
+A summary of findings as well as a series of broad principles/proposals that articulate ranges of 'articulating new understandings'

+project level outcomes (from all methods)

+- project blog - fortnightly post with updates, speculations, key ideas, quotes, insights, emerging understandings
+- github site for all text materials: radically transparent and OA
+- symposium: using Radhoc’s Unpanel or another Unconference idea)[^1]
+- open access desktop documentary exploring practice-research epistemic principles and values (connected to all four research problems and all methods)
-    + develop and publish a set of epistemic principles for body-based practice-research
+- develop and publish a set of epistemic principles for body-based practice-research
-    + develop and publish a set of epistemic values for body-based practice-research
+- develop and publish a set of epistemic values for body-based practice-research
-    + journal article exploring these findings (values and principles)
+- journal article exploring these findings (values and principles)

 By addressing these problems I aim to produce epistemic values and principles for body-based practice-research (but might be able to be extended beyond )